Easy Italian travel phrases

 In the restaurant

 Every Italy trip includes a visit to restaurants.
-Furthermore, we’re sure ordering a gelato or two is high on your list.
+Furthermore, we’re sure ordering a gelato or two is on your list.
 Let’s get you ready with some essential Italian phrases you need for ordering food or at restaurants.

 • Can I see the menu please? – Il menu, per favore – Eel men-oo, pehr fah-voh-reh